derekxkwan/dkSup/README.md

 # dxkSup
 a start of a supercollider class library

-- DxkStut - stuttering effect
+- DxkStutL - stuttering effect with linear interp
+- DxkStutC - stuttering effec with cubic interp